 The preference for grafting over planting comes from a desire to avoid any change in flavor that may result from the natural genetic mutation that comes along with reproduction.
 Through grafting, farmers are taking a living section of the desired cultivar (the scion) and essentially giving it a new set of roots (the rootstock).
 Like the other farmers we met on our trip to Chaozhou, the fine folks at Huiwei have planted a large number of cultivars, including: Baxian, duck shit, Milan Xiang, Tuofuhou, Xingren xiang, Dawuye, Xiongdi and Songzhong, and many others.
 Unlike most green teas, Dancong teas have well-defined cultivars and terroirs.
 And thus, just like apple farmers in America, tea farmers in Chaozhou are incentivized to grow the maximum number of varietals and always be ready to re-orient to whichever varietal has become “hot” on the market.

 The peak production period is the late spring, encompassing mainly the months of May and June.
 During this period, around seven or eight full-time pickers will work their fields daily, sleeping in the proprietors homes during the evenings.
-After the peak period has passed, labor is performed by the proprietors, their families, and two or three neighbors.
-Such labor of course includes picking and processing, but also more specialized work like spraying pesticides, grafting, weeding, and pruning the tea bushes.
-Unlike older bushes, for whom none of these things are considered common practice, such “modern” methods are the norm for low and mid-level elevation plots.
+After the peak period has passed, labor is performed primary ally by Mrs. Chen and two or three neighbors.
+Such labor consists of sorting the teas, turning the maocha into finished tea by further baking and charcoal roasting.